 But she must not give up her true path…”

-Other times her words were fiercely critical, communicating determination to foster spiritual growth even in the context of a hypocritical, brahminical patriarchy: “Whenever it pleases him, he beats me a lot, binds me like a bundle of sticks...My husband earned a living through practicing Veda.
+Other times her words were fiercely critical, communicating determination to foster spiritual growth even in the context of her real suffering: “Whenever it pleases him, he beats me a lot, binds me like a bundle of sticks...My husband earned a living through practicing Veda.
 Where is God in this?..But my mind has taken a vow.
 I will not leave singing for devotion, even if I die."

 Protest songs like these helped to lay the philosophical groundwork for later colonial era reformers such as Savitribai and Jyotirao Phule, and Tarabai Shinde, who brought the fight against caste oppression and patriarchy into the arena of politics and civil institutions.